inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 The things that interest people most  usually none of their business.
 Q:	What's the difference between a duck and an elephant?
 A:	You can't get down off an elephant.
-You can bring any calculator you like to the midterm, as long as it doesn't dim the lights when you turn it on.
+You can bring any calculator  like to the midterm, as long as it doesn't dim the lights when  turn it on.
 		-- Hepler, Systems Design 182
 "I have a friend who just got back from the Soviet Union, and told me the people there  hungry for information about the West.
-He was asked about many things, but I will give you two examples that  very revealing about life in the Soviet Union.
+He was asked about many things, but I will give  two examples that  very revealing about life in the Soviet Union.
 The first question he was asked was if we had exploding television sets.
 You see, they have a problem with the picture tubes on color television sets, and many  exploding.
 They assumed we must be having